RAF-87/win-back-cat/README.md

 `Set WinScriptHost = Nothing`

 The above script, will run our batch script as a separate process on the background without the user ever seeing anything.
+We need this to keep `pythonw.exe` alive in the background, otherwise using just the batch script we would need a command prompt window always open.

 <br />